Policy last updated

 - the employee has been rehired and has an outstanding overpayment liability relating to an earlier period of employment that needs to be repaid

 All certification messages need to be viewed on a daily basis and appropriate action needs to be taken prior to pay finalisation.
-For more information about certification messages, refer to Payroll Certification User and the Certification Messages and Required sheet.
+For more information about certification messages, refer to and the sheet.

 The Over–Underpayment Summary Report which displays information on outstanding over or underpayments can be run at any time to confirm the outcome of any action taken as a result of a certification message.